ecotoneframework/annotation-finder/.github/ISSUE_TEMPLATE/bug_report.md

 **How to reproduce**
 <!-- Code and/or config needed to reproduce the problem.
-If it's a complex bug, create example as https://github.com/ecotoneFramework/examples -->
+If it's a complex bug, create Example as https://github.com/ecotoneFramework/examples -->

 **Possible Solution**
 <!--- Optional: only if you have suggestions on a fix/reason for the bug -->